anagrosch/audio_steganography/README.md

     >Decryption consists of segmenting the audio file and retrieving the delay points of each segment to determine the message bit value.

+## Usage

+### Data Embedding

+Start the `audio_steganography` file in the MATLAB Command Window.

+Select the desired steganography algorithm and when prompted, enter 'E' to begin the encryption process.

+Select the desired cover audio and secret message file to embed.
+The encrypted output audio file will be saved in the `\output\` folder in the current working directory.

+### Data Extracting

+Start the `audio_steganography` file in the MATLAB Command Window.

+Select the desired steganography algorithm and when prompted, enter 'D' to begin the decryption process.

+Select the audio file to extract a hidden message from.
+The first two lines of the extracted message will print in the MATLAB Command Window.
+A `.txt` file with the full extracted message will be saved in the `\output\` folder in the current working directory.

+The output `.txt` filename follows the format `decrypted_<algorithm>_msg.txt` where

+    LSB Matching 'algorithm' = 'lsb'
+    Phase Coding 'algorithn' = 'pc'
+    BBFEH 'algorithm' = 'bbfeh'

+### Dependencies

+MATLAB's "Symbolic Math Toolbox" add-on required.

 ## Secret Message Input